amoose/JauNCES/README.md

 - Virtualbox or VMware Fusion

 #### Vagrant up!
 - Start the virtual machine with `vagrant up`.
 Your virtual machine will be downloaded and provisioned automatically.
+- Once the virtual machine is fully provisioned, the script will then import Schools from the sample data set and then index the data for quick searching.
+- Look for the `ALL DONE!!!` and visit http://localhost:3000

 ## The Plan